MapleLeaves-7/Book-Recommendations/README.md

 ## 4. Search

+The files relating to search are in the `search` folder.

 Search functionality was implemented using [meilisearch](https://docs.meilisearch.com/).
 When the meilisearch server is running, the `index_data.py` script is used to index the data from database into the search engine.

-The `index_data.py` script takes the following command line options:
+Main script: `index_data.py`.
+It takes the following command line options:

 1. `-a` or `--all`: Indexes all the books in the database.
 2. `-n NUM_BOOKS` or `--num_books NUM_BOOKS`: Specifies the number of books to index into search engine.
 This flag is ignored if `-a` flag is present